bmartin1/bmartin1.github.io/_posts/2021-04-01-everyday-sounds.md

  <p align="justify">•	For Security and Surveillance in the urban context, sounds are identified to detect safety-related events, like glass breaking or gun shots.
 New York University and local authorities are doing this as part of the <a href="https://wp.nyu.edu/sonyc/">SONYC</a> project, which uses acoustic sensors located across New York City's downtown.</p>

- <p align="justify">•	Acoustic monitoring of machinery identify sounds to determine whether machines need to be repaired or replaced.
+ <p align="justify">•	Acoustic monitoring of machinery identifies sounds to determine whether machines need to be repaired or replaced.
 For example, in 2020 Bosch Research presented a device called <a href="https://www.bosch.com/stories/acoustic-sensors/">SoundSee</a> which monitors machines in the International Space Station.</p>

  <p align="justify">•	Everyday people record their lives and shared them in social media.
 In fact, over 82% of the consumer traffic on the Internet are videos according to CISCO [4].
 The soundtrack contains all kinds of sounds that can be used to index and organize content.
 Microsoft began offering recognition of audience reaction sounds (e.g. laughing, clapping, booing) for the <a href="https://azure.microsoft.com/en-us/services/media-services/video-indexer/">Azure's Video Indexer</a>  tool in 2020.
 YouTube started in 2017 by adding captioning of three sounds to their videos [5].</p>